p15martin/node-reference-app/README.md

 	git push heroku master

-If you tail the logs you should see that the app has started:
+If you look at Heroku logs you should see that the app has started:

-	heroku logs -s app --tail
+	heroku logs -s app

 Use the app
 -----------

 We will continue to work at the command prompt.
-If you want open a second terminal window, again from the directory that contains code for the reference app, tail the logs so you can see what is going on.
+If you want open a second terminal window, again from the directory that contains code for the reference app, tail the logs so you can see what is going on:

+	heroku logs -s app --tail

 I am using [cURL](http://curl.haxx.se/) to hit the RPC services.
 As before, remember to use your app name in the URL.